 (b) In [an action to compel disclosure] the review, the circuit court shall hear the matter de novo; provided that if the [action to compel disclosure] application is brought because an agency has not made a record available as required by section 92F-15.5(b) after the office of information practices has made a decision to disclose the record and the agency has not appealed that decision within the time period provided by 92F-43, the decision of the office of information practices shall not be subject to challenge by the agency in the [action to compel disclosure.] application for judicial review.
-Opinions and rulings of the office of information practices shall be considered as precedent unless found to be palpably erroneous, except that in an [action to compel disclosure] application for judicial review brought by an aggrieved person after the office of information practices upheld the agency's denial of access to the person as provided in section 92F-15.5(b), the opinion or ruling upholding the agency's denial of access shall be reviewed de novo.
+Opinions and rulings of the office of information practices shall be admissible and shall be considered as precedent unless found to be palpably erroneous, except that in an [action to compel disclosure] application for judicial review brought by an aggrieved person after the office of information or ruling upholding the agency's denial of access shall be reviewed de novo.
 [The circuit court may examine the government record at issue, in camera, to assist in determining whether it, or any part of it, may be withheld.]